Should a law firm website be multilingual?

 Not every law firm needs multilingual website expansion.
 If most enquiries come from English-speaking users, the site is already underdeveloped in English, or the firm has no realistic servicing capability for another language journey, translation can create more problems than value.
 A weak English site does not become stronger just because the same weakness appears in two languages.

-Firms should also be cautious if the only plan is to auto-translate pages without reviewing legal terminology, call to action wording, intake instructions, or page hierarchy.
+Firms should also be cautious if the only plan is to auto-translate pages without reviewing legal terminology, call-to-action wording, intake instructions, or page hierarchy.
 That route often produces pages that look presentable at a glance but feel inaccurate, generic, or disconnected from the rest of the site once a real user starts reading.

-The first question is not “which languages?”, it is “which journeys?”
+The first question is not which languages, it is which journeys

 A common mistake is to choose languages first and structure second.
 The better approach is to ask which user journeys would actually improve with language support.
 For example, the firm may not need a full translated insights hub, but it may benefit from multilingual versions of high-intent service pages, key trust pages, campaign landing pages, and the contact or intake pathway.